-CAPITAL EXPENDITURE AND REVENUE 2022-23 TO 2031-33 Scenario One: Base Case Per Capital Works Program New works As per the Capital Works program Other Nil
+CAPITAL EXPENDITURE AND REVENUE 2022-23 TO 2031-32

+Scenario One: Base Case Per Capital Works Program

+New works As per the Capital Works program

+Other Nil

-CAPITAL EXPENDITURE AND REVENUE 2022-23 TO 2031-33 Scenario Two: SRV Case Per the Capital Works Program, plus an additional \$250,000 of Asset Renewals.
-New works As per Capital Works Program Other Minor asset purchases.
+Scenario Two: SRV Case Per the Capital Works Program, plus an additional \$250,000 of Asset Renewals.

+New works As per Capital Works Program

+Other As per Capital Works Hogram

+Minor asset purchases.